stacklio/stackl/docs/content/advanced/tasks_and_processing.md

 Tasks are atomic units of work constructed by STACKL when receiving an API call.
 These can be: creating or modifying documents, creating or instantiating stack templates, complex queries, and so on.
 The lifetime of a task is based on the principle of eventual consistency: either all actions in a task are performed correctly, including at the user and in the datastore, or it fails, due to a timeout or failure result, and all made changes are rolled back to the previous state.
-Once the desired state is achieved or rollbacked and this is correctly represented in STACKL and is consistent, the task is removed.
+Once the desired state is achieved or rolled back and this is correctly represented in STACKL and is consistent, the task is removed.

 Tasks have the following properties: